BioBoost/course-linux-essentials/docs/06-ownership-and-permissions/README.md

 All these commands can also be executed recursively by adding `-R` as an argument.
 This will change the owner, group or mode (according to the issued command) for the given directory and all files and other directories inside that specified directory.
 Be careful when using the recursive argument as it can really mess up your day, especially in combination with the `sudo` prefix.

 ::: tip Temporary Files
-If you wish to experiment with the permissions, feel free to create some files and directories below `/tmp`.
+If you wish to experiment with file permissions, feel free to create some files and directories below `/tmp`.
 No harm to experiment there.
 Restarting the system will remove all the files and reset the temporary filesystem.
 :::

 ## Changing Permissions